What Is 1/6 Of 4

 Extending the Concept: Solving Similar Problems

 The methods we’ve explored for calculating 1/6 of 4 can be applied to a wide range of similar problems involving fractions and multiplication.
-For instance, you can use these methods to find:
+Here's one way to look at it: you can use these methods to find:

 • 1/3 of 6